mvolkmann/blog/src/indexeddb.md

 - click the "Application" tab
 - in the left nav under the "Storage" section, expand "indexedDB"
 - click the name of a store
-- all the keys and their object values will be displayed
+- all the record keys and values will be displayed
-- objects can be deleted, but not modified
+- records can be deleted, but not modified

 To see the contents of IndexedDB databases in Chrome: